Dante Miller: Professional career

 On April 5, 2024, as a free agent, Miller signed with the New York Giants.
 He was waived on August 27 and re-signed to the practice squad the following day.
 He was promoted to the active roster on January 4, 2025.

-On August 26, Miller was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.
+On August 26, 2025, Miller was waived by the Giants as part of final roster cuts and re-signed to the practice squad the next day.
+He was promoted to the active roster on January 3, 2026.
+Miller was inactive for the final two games for the season.

+On August 17, 2026, Miller was waived by the Giants with an injury designation.